euyixiyue/scam/README.md

-You will have domestic happiness and faithful friends.
+You will gain money by an immoral action.